-- drinking water supply adequacy,
+- drinking water supply adequacy

-- wastewater treatment capacity, and
+- wastewater treatment capacity

 - meeting water quality standards to 2030.

-This Water Resources Functional Master Plan fulfills the law's requirements and will be updated every six years to incorporate advances in meeting its goal-to ensure adequate water and sewer service and water quality that meets regulatory standards as the County continues to develop.
+This Water Resources Functional Master Plan fulfills the law's requirements and will be updated every six years to incorporate advances in meeting its goal-to ensure adequate water supply, wastewater treatment capacity, and water quality that meets regulatory standards as the County continues to develop.